awslabs/aws-well-architected-labs/content/Reliability/200_Labs/200_Backup_Restore_Failback_Analytics/SettingUp/BackupRegion.md

     chmod +x ./scripts/create-dr.sh
     ./scripts/create-dr.sh <template bucket> <template prefix> <stack name> <REGION> <backup bucket name> <inventory bucket name>

-Note that we pass in the primary region as the fourth argument.
+The input arguments are:

+* `template bucket` - the name of the S3 bucket we created earlier in this section.
+We use it to store the CloudFormation templates and other data.
+* `template prefix` - An S3 prefix we append to the CloudFormation template file names.
+We use `cfn` as a convention.
+* `stack name` - The name of the CloudFormation stack.
+You can pick any suitable name.
+* `REGION` - The primary region.
 This argument is the region that the template bucket is in, and we created the template bucket in the primary region.
+* `backup bucket name` - The name for the S3 bucket used for data replication.
+You can pick any globally unique name that satisfies the S3 bucket naming rules.
+* `inventory bucket name` - The name for the S3 bucket used for S3 inventory.
+You can pick any globally unique name that satisfies the S3 bucket naming rules.

 For example: